prince475/react-hooks/README.md

 ```
 ### How useState Works

-When you `useState` is called, essentially you are commincating with React React telling it you want your component where the function is being called that you want it to remember a certain thing.
+When `useState` is called, essentially you are commincating with React and telling it you want the component where the function is being called to remember a certain thing.
 In our case: we would like React to remember `index`.

 ```js